hazelcast/hazelcast/docs/design/sql/20-sql-partition-pruning.md

 Soak tests for SQL queries should include some test cases with queries eligible for partition pruning to test the stability of them (eg. in presence of concurrent partition migrations).

-### Other Artifacts

-Links to additional artifacts go here.